Would you like to create a LinkedIn group you can fill with your ideal clients?

 Click Make manager, and click Confirm in the confirmation box.

-If you decide to pass on ownership of the group, you can do this by clicking the three dots beside the name of the person you wish to transfer it to and selecting Transfer ownership.
+If you decide to pass on ownership of the group, you can do this by clicking the three dots beside the name of the person you wish to transfer it to and selecting Make owner.
 You will need to click Confirm in the confirmation box.

 You may also wish to unblock someone from the group.
 To do this, navigate to Blocked.
-Locate the person you wish to unblock, and click Unblock from group beside their name.
+Locate the person you wish to unblock, and click on the three dots beside their name.
+Then select Unblock from group.

 Create a LinkedIn group committed to quality